HoloMoto/VBeing_Research/README.md

 7. **RAG mode**: Use Gemini for conversation and local RAG for audio selection (token-efficient)
 8. **Speech RAG mode**: Use speech input with Gemini for conversation and local RAG for audio (token-efficient)
 9. **Zonos voice generation mode**: Generate new voice audio using the Zyphra API for each response
+10. **PC Control mode**: Use voice commands to control your PC (execute programs, manage files, etc.)

 All conversations with Gemini are automatically logged to a `Log.txt` file for future reference.